motionharvest/jQuery-Template-Maker/README.md

 Limitations
 ---
 This isn't a mustache replacement.
 It only works for the content between tags.
 And elements that implement the `on-click` data attribute.
 Expanding this library will be a side project.
+But do feel free to send pull requests with features you've added to your clone.

 If you don't know what you're doing, I'm sure you can break it.
-I suggest only using this if you don't mind trouble shooting while you add features.
-It's writen logically, without any syntax shortcuts, so those who just know a little jQuery can figure it out.
+Be ready to troubleshoot while you add features.
+It's writen logically, and those who just know a little jQuery can figure it out with some Googling "jQuery _____".

 Wishlist